 Youth Mentoring Services

-Our Mentoring Program is designed to assist at-risk youth who are missing the role that caring adults provide in development of positive and successful future outcomes.
-This program empowers children and adolescents while increasing educational motivation through activities geared to promote positive and healthful choices.
-The Mentoring Program provides youth mentoring services to school-aged youth from age five to eighteen.
+Our Mentoring Program is designed to assist at-risk youth who are missing the role that caring adults provide in the development of positive and successful future outcomes.
+This program empowers children and adolescents while increasing educational motivation through activities geared to promote positive and healthy choices.
+The Mentoring Program provides youth mentoring services to school-aged youth from ages five to eighteen.
 Services are individualized to provide the most relevant and effective interventions based on focused risk areas.

 Mentoring Program Focus Areas:

 Our program focuses on both mental health promotion and prevention.
 Interventions include screening and assessment, early childhood interventions, individual psychotherapy, and activities surrounding coping skill development and symptom management.

 As self-esteem issues typically develop in early childhood, our program includes interventions and activities surrounding providing positive role models, identifying and addressing irrational self-beliefs, and developing healthy self-concept.

 The Mentoring Program includes services geared to promote educational success amongst at-risk youth.
 Through tutoring and other academically focused activities, the program aims to improve academic achievement, reduce truancy and disciplinary referrals, and improve the future educational and occupational outlook for at-risk youth.